 Auditory processing disorder (APD) is a condition that affects the way the brain processes sound and background noise.

 Speech therapists can treat issues related to a central auditory processing disorder even though they cannot diagnose it.
-While audiologists are the only professionals that can diagnose auditory processing disorder (APD), they are not the only professionals who can treat those diagnosed.
+While audiologists are the only professionals who can diagnose auditory processing disorder (APD), they are not the only professionals who can treat those diagnosed.
 Speech therapists are qualified to treat the deficits seen with auditory processing disorder.

 Information taken from: An Advanced Review of Speech-Language Pathology, Preparation for PRAXIS and Comprehensive Examination, Third Edition.
 Celeste Roseberry-McKibbin, M.N.
 Hegde.